wysstobi/snips-nvim/README.md

 1. Open a file in Neovim and select the code lines you want to save as snippet.
 2. Switch to Neovims command mode by typing `:` and type `SnipsCreate` just after `:'<,'>`.
 3. In the newly opened buffer, replace words that you want to use as placeholders by a string that is quoted by `<#` / `#>`

-    _Note:_ if you use the same quoted string multiple times, snips-nvim will use the same text replacements when you use the snippet.
+    _Note_: if you use the same quoted string multiple times, snips-nvim will use the same text replacements when you use the snippet.
 4. Switch to Neovims command mode by typing `:` and type `SnipsSave` just after `:`.
 5. Enter a name for the new snippet